 In her recent bestseller, People Love Dead Jews (Norton, 2021), Dara Horn proposes another idea that might explain the paucity of studies about successful hiding: there is more interest in the killing or death of Jews than in their survival.
 Or as she put it, “people love dead Jews - living Jews, not so much.”
 My review of the literature leads me to agree.
 Thus, it is understandable that Holocaust research has produced less analysis of Jewish survival, including survival by hiding.
 British/Dutch sociologist Peter Tammes reached the same conclusion: “The question of why [some Jews] survived has received little attention, as the focus [of research] has been chiefly on differences in the death rates of Jews living in different countries.”
 That is why, although the public might know that 6 million Jews were killed during the Holocaust, the question hardly anyone asks is – “how many Jews survived in Europe?”
 One answer is 3.5 million.

 I suggest that it is as important to study the 3.5 million as it is to study the 6.
 I have never encountered a chart that compares the impact of the Holocaust on European countries that lists percentages and/or number of Jews who survived.

-This missing survival-focused view of the Holocaust also relates to a question much larger than hiding in Holland during World War II: “How have Jews throughout history found ways to survive?”
-After all, a wide range of ancient civilizations has disappeared; why didn’t the Jews disappear?
+This missing survival-focused view of the Holocaust also relates to a question much larger than hiding in Holland during World War II: How have Jews throughout history found ways to survive?
+After all, many ancient civilizations have disappeared; why didn’t the Jews disappear?
 This age-old question has been tackled by scholars, rabbis and other writers who have reached such numerous contradictory explanations as assimilation versus non-assimilation, belief in God’s plan that the Jews will survive versus reliance on human action rather than divine intervention to defy the oppressor, and more.
 All of these arguments start with the premise that Jewish history is a series of continuous calamities, crusades, attacks, pogroms, Inquisitions, rapes, wars, edicts, forced conversion, expulsion, displacement, imprisonment, compulsory military conscription, and more.
 There is even a joke that asks what the theme is of most Jewish holidays.
 Answer: They tried to kill us, we survived, let’s eat.

 We must remember that none of the horrors listed above achieved total annihilation of the Jews.
 There was always a remnant that survived to produce and teach another generation.
 Even though Hitler’s goal was to make Europe Judenrein – devoid of Jews.
 But some Jews survived to populate Displaced Persons camps, relocate to other countries, or return to their home countries.
 There is even a Hebrew phrase, sheerit haplitah, to refer to the remnant that survives.